How to stay fit over 50 with an injury

 - Case Study: How I Screwed Up My Knee, Rebuilt It, And Climbed A 12,000 Foot Mountain

-The science of staying fit after 50 while injured
+The science of staying fit over 50 while injured

 Here’s what happened to program user Jay, as he wrote to me in an email: